-The Secretary, Department of Library and Information Studies, Library Building, University College Dublin, Belfield, Dublin 4
+The Secretary, Department of Library and Information Studies, Library Building, University College Dublin, Belfield, Dublin 4 (telephone: 01-7167055; fax: 01-7161161).

 The final date for receipt of applications is 1 February of the year for which entry is sought.